code4it-dev/c4it-hugo/content/article/2023/100-advanced-integration-tests-webapplicationfactory/index.md

 ## How to create Integration Tests on specific resolved dependencies

 Now we are going to test that the `SocialLinkParser` does its job, regardless of the internal implementation.
 Right now we have used the Chain of Responsibility pattern, and we rely on the `ISocialLinksFactory` interface to create the correct sequence of handlers.
-But we don't know in the future how we will define the code: maybe we will replace it all with a huge *if-else* sequence - **the only important part is that the code works, regardless of the internal implementation**.
+But we don't know in the future how we will define the code: maybe we will replace it all with a huge *if-else* sequence - **the most important part is that the code works, regardless of the internal implementation**.

+We can proceed in two ways: writing tests on the interface or writing tests on the concrete class.

-Therefore, we have to run tests on the `SocialLinkParser` class. **Not the interface, but the concrete class**.
+For the sake of this article, we are going to run tests on the `SocialLinkParser` class. **Not the interface, but the concrete class**.
 The first step is to add the class to the DI engine in the `Program` class:

 ```cs
 builder.Services.AddScoped<SocialLinkParser>();